 FACT: A mind blowing 56% of all TV-owning households have more than 1 TV, and 25% of them are located in the bedroom!

 4 – “Nope!
-You can’t watch this stuff your go blind!”
+You can’t watch this stuff you will go blind!”

 FACT: The very first television advertisement was broadcasted on 1st July 1941 in and was for a Bulova Watch and it lasted for just 20 seconds.